AWS Marketplace (Legacy)#

 Note

 This documentation refers to the legacy version of Grist on the AWS Marketplace, based on Grist Omnibus.
 You can find the documentation for the current offering here.
+Also consult, our transitioning notes.

 First run setup#